mcgrawcm/McGrawLab/_pages/home.md

 Our mission is to understand the molecular mechanisms of refractory seizure disorders and to identify novel therapies using cross-species approaches including human genetics and animal models (zebrafish, mouse).
 We are particularly interested in the intersection between genetics and pharmacology -- understanding how genetic variants influence seizures and treatment response, and using genetics to identify new targets for anti-seizure drug development.

-Our main areas of research are:
+Our main areas of research are\:
 1. **Animal models of refractory seizure disorders**.
 Developing new models of treatment-resistant seizures (both in epilepsy and status epilepticus) through chemical proconvulsants (organophosphates) or genetic mutation (SCN1A, SLC6A1, CDKL5).

 2. **Functional assays for understanding human variants**.
 Using cell-based and zebrafish-based assays to establish quantitative impairments associated with human variants to gain insight into disease-relevant protein functions and resolve variants of uncertain significance.